 - Object to certain processing of your personal data by us

-You have a right to complain to the Information Commissioner's Office about the way in which we process your personal data.
-The University is committed to fundraising in a transparent, responsible and honest way.
+You have the right to complain to the Information Commissioner's Office about the way in which we process your personal data.
+City is committed to fundraising in a transparent, responsible and honest way.
 We are registered with the Fundraising Regulator and have committed to follow the associated Code of Practice.

 Concerns and contact details

-If you have any concerns with regard to the way your personal data is being processed or have a query with regard to this Notice, please contact our Data Protection team at:
+If you have any concerns with regard to the way your personal data is being processed or have a query with regard to this notice, please contact our Information Assurance team at: